einride/aip-go/contrib/ents/README.md

 - Comparison operators (`=`, `!=`, `<`, `<=`, `>`, `>=`) work between columns and literal values or between two columns.
 - The `:` operator (`has`) becomes a `LIKE '%value%'` (`sql.Contains`) predicate.
 - Literal conversions cover booleans, strings, integers, doubles, durations (`duration("1h")`), and timestamps (`timestamp("2006-01-02T15:04:05Z")`).
-- If a filter expression cannot be translated, `QueryBy` safely returns a no-op so the query still executes.
+- If a filter expression cannot be translated, `FilterBy` safely returns a no-op so the query still executes.

 ## Ordering Support